CSCI-SHU-410-SE-Project/Deskulpt/crates/deskulpt-plugin-fs/README.md

 </div>

-This crate implements the core of the Deskulpt backend.
+This crate implements the Deskulpt file system plugin.

-## ⚠️ Deskulpt Internal Crate
+## ⚠️ Deskulpt Official Plugin

-This crate is meant to be used internally by the Deskulpt application and is not designed to support plugin authors or other users directly.
-Private items are documented for reference of Deskulpt developers.
+This crate is an official Deskulpt plugin.
+It does not provide public APIs to be consumed by plugin authors or other users directly.
+Private items are documented for reference of plugin authors and Deskulpt developers.